dustinpfister/blog_posts/_posts/threejs-vector3-wrap.md

 A long time ago I wrote a [blog post on the built in modulo operator](/2017/09/02/js-whats-wrong-with-modulo/) in core javaScript and what it wrong with it.
 In truth there is not really anything wrong with the operator actually it is just that it works a little differently from what many developers might be used to when it comes to dealing with negative numbers.
 So then there is knowing how to go about adding what is often called mathematical modulo, or euclidean modulo to a JavaScript environment.
 There are many quick copy and past methods when it comes to vanilla javaScript, however if threejs is there to work with there is all ready a [euclidean modulo method in the math utils object](https://threejs.org/docs/index.html#api/en/math/MathUtils.euclideanModulo) as well that can be used.

+### Source code is on Github

+The source code examples that I am writing about here can also be found in my [test threejs](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-vector3-wrap) repo.

+## Version numbers matter

+I was using r140 of threejs when I first wrote this post.

 ## 1 - The deal with modulo and wrapping values

+First off here is a quick example that helps to show what the deal is with the built in javaScript modulo operator compared to using the euclidean modulo method in the math utils object.

 ```js
 (function () {